Reading International, Inc. (NASDAQ:RDI) Insider James J. Cotter Living Trust Sells 2,750 Shares

 - On Friday, March 4th, James J. Cotter Living Trust sold 2,750 shares of Reading International stock.
 The stock was sold at an average price of $4.16, for a total transaction of $11,440.00.

-Hedge funds have recently made changes to their positions in the company.
-Eidelman Virant Capital boosted its stake in Reading International by 111.5% in the 4th quarter.
-Eidelman Virant Capital now owns 885,010 shares of the company’s stock worth $3,611,000 after buying an additional 466,500 shares during the last quarter.
-Wittenberg Investment Management Inc. raised its position in shares of Reading International by 6.1% in the 3rd quarter.
-Wittenberg Investment Management Inc. now owns 1,343,326 shares of the company’s stock valued at $6,797,000 after purchasing an additional 77,027 shares in the last quarter.
-Gamco Investors INC. ET AL raised its position in shares of Reading International by 13.3% during the 4th quarter.
-Gamco Investors INC. ET AL now owns 222,200 shares of the company’s stock valued at $898,000 after acquiring an additional 26,000 shares in the last quarter.
-Gabelli Funds LLC grew its stake in Reading International by 30.7% during the 3rd quarter.
-Gabelli Funds LLC now owns 41,600 shares of the company’s stock worth $210,000 after buying an additional 9,770 shares during the last quarter.
-Finally, Millennium Management LLC grew its stake in shares of Reading International by 76.2% in the third quarter.
-Millennium Management LLC now owns 17,991 shares of the company’s stock worth $91,000 after purchasing an additional 7,783 shares in the last quarter.
-Institutional investors and hedge funds own 43.19% of the company’s stock.
+RDI has been the subject of several recent analyst reports.
+StockNews.com initiated coverage on shares of Reading International in a research note on Tuesday.
+They issued a “sell” rating for the company.
+TheStreet raised shares of Reading International from a “d” rating to a “c-” rating in a research note on Monday, April 11th.

-Several equities analysts have recently weighed in on RDI shares.
-StockNews.com initiated coverage on shares of Reading International in a report on Tuesday.
-They set a “sell” rating for the company.
-TheStreet raised shares of Reading International from a “d” rating to a “c-” rating in a research report on Monday, April 11th.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Barclays PLC boosted its holdings in shares of Reading International by 240.7% in the 3rd quarter.
+Barclays PLC now owns 5,124 shares of the company’s stock valued at $26,000 after purchasing an additional 3,620 shares during the last quarter.
+Millennium Management LLC boosted its holdings in shares of Reading International by 76.2% in the 3rd quarter.
+Millennium Management LLC now owns 17,991 shares of the company’s stock valued at $91,000 after purchasing an additional 7,783 shares during the last quarter.
+Gabelli Funds LLC boosted its holdings in shares of Reading International by 30.7% in the 3rd quarter.
+Gabelli Funds LLC now owns 41,600 shares of the company’s stock valued at $210,000 after purchasing an additional 9,770 shares during the last quarter.
+BlackRock Inc. lifted its holdings in shares of Reading International by 2.5% during the 4th quarter.
+BlackRock Inc. now owns 111,183 shares of the company’s stock valued at $449,000 after acquiring an additional 2,726 shares in the last quarter.
+Finally, Geode Capital Management LLC lifted its holdings in shares of Reading International by 4.4% during the 3rd quarter.
+Geode Capital Management LLC now owns 162,641 shares of the company’s stock valued at $822,000 after acquiring an additional 6,819 shares in the last quarter.
+Institutional investors own 43.19% of the company’s stock.

 Reading International Company Profile (Get Rating)